7 Chapter 7 – Manuevering

 To start to understand this maneuver, let us draw the velocities of this out and perform a little vector algebra (Figure 12).
 We are going to focus on the combined burn instead of the first or second Hohmann burn, as you should already have the tools to determine that burn.

 On a side note, if you needed proof that this method is cheaper than performing a full Hohmann Transfer and then performing a Simple plane change, let us look at the triangle that combines all of these sides.
 If we recall the identity from geometry, that the sum of the two shorter sides of a triangle is greater than the longer side, we can see that no matter what, the burn of the combined plane change is going to be less than the sum of the Simple plane change burn and the second Hohmann Transfer burn.
-This is shown in Equation 31:
+In mathematical terms, Equation 31:

 (31)